o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 aws gamelift create-location --location-name custom-location-1 --region <Region>
 ```

-If the operation was successful, the console will display the json result.
+If the operation was successful, the console will display the JSON result.
 Record the `LocationName` for the next step.
 Example: custom-location-1

 ### Create a fleet